Last updated: 4 August 2025

 People with BRP cards

-Some people with BRP cards will have been invited by email by the Home Office to make a UKVI account.
+Some people with BRP cards were invited by email by the Home Office to make a UKVI account.
 For some people, this will have been a straightforward process.
 Other people have not been contacted directly by the Home Office, but everyone can now make a UKVI account, even if they have not been emailed by the Home Office.

 Legacy documents